Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Methodology

 \subsubsection{Enhanced Recommendation}

-We integrate the encoded preferences into the existing CRS models to enhance their recommendation performance.
-We employ an adaptive gating mechanism to enhance the preference representation $\bm{s}_{b}$ captured from the base CRS model\footnote{The preference representation $\bm{s}_{b}$ is specific to each CRS model as different models employ distinct methods for building user preferences.} with our COMPASS-generated representation $\bm{s}_c$.
-Formally, we have: {

-where $\mathbf{W}$ are the learnable weight matrices, $\sigma$ is the sigmoid activation function, and ${\gamma}$ represents the gating probability.
+We integrate the encoded preferences into existing CRS models to enhance their recommendation performance.
+We employ an adaptive gating mechanism to enhance the preference representation $\bm{s}_{b}$ captured from the base CRS model \footnote{The preference representation $\bm{s}_{b}$ is specific to each CRS model as different models employ distinct methods for building user preferences.} with our COMPASS-generated representation $\bm{s}_{c}$.
+Note that the preference representation $\bm{s}_{b}$ is specific to each CRS model as different models employ distinct methods for building user preferences.
+Formally, we have: { where $\mathbf{W}$ are the learnable weight matrices, $\sigma$ is the sigmoid activation function, and ${\gamma}$ represents the gating probability.
 This adaptive mechanism controls the influence of each representation on the final user preference representation $\bm{s}_{u}$.
 The recommendation score for each item is computed using dot-product similarity as: }

 where $\bm{I}_{i}$ are the item representations\footnote{The item representations $\bm{I}_{i}$ are specific to each CRS model and may vary depending on the architecture employed by the base CRS.}.
 Finally, we optimize the recommendation loss $\mathcal{L}_{\text{rec}}$ as follows: